ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-5-2.md

-Chapter 4: Developing Emotional Intelligence as a Leader: Techniques for Developing Emotional Intelligence
+Techniques for Developing Emotional Intelligence
 ==========================================================================================================

 Emotional intelligence is a critical component of effective leadership.
 In this chapter, we will explore techniques for developing emotional intelligence and managing emotions effectively as a leader.